 Once you have checked that the water level is sufficient and ventilation is at the right level, put the lid on and leave it alone!

-Do not open the lid, move the incubator or jostle it around, this is a critical period.
-The chick is getting into position ready to ‘pip’ the shell and emerge, so it needs to be left quietly to align itself.
+Please do not open the lid.
+Move the incubator or jostle it around.
+This is a critical period.
+The chick is getting into position, ready to ‘pip’ the shell and emerge, so it needs to be left quietly to align itself.